State Children's Ombudsman Offices

 |

-The Department Director and interested committee shall appoint the Ombudsman for a term of four years.
-The Ombudsman may be appointed for consecutive terms.
+The department director and an interest committee (whose members are appointed by the director) shall appoint the ombudsman for a term of four years.
+The ombudsman may be appointed for consecutive terms.

 |

-The California Ombudsman for Foster Care investigates complaints; has access to confidential information; must maintain confidentiality; prepares an annual report for the Legislature that is available to the public.
+The California ombudsman for foster care provides training and technical assistance; investigates complaints; has access to confidential information; must maintain confidentiality; and prepares an annual report for the legislature that is available to the public.

 |